JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/creating_theme_project.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-<excerpt>Creating a theme plugin project with Plugin DevKit wizard and generated project overview.</excerpt>
+<link-summary>Creating a theme plugin project with Plugin DevKit wizard and generated project overview.</link-summary>

 This documentation page describes a DevKit-based theme project generated with the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html).